 The Snowy Owl female builds the nest, scraping out a shallow hollow on the bare ground and shaping it by pressing her body into the depression.
 The process takes a few days, and the owls may reuse the nest site for many years.

 Snowy Owls do a lot of sitting.
 They sit still in the same spot for hours, occasionally swiveling their head or leaning forward and blinking their big, yellow eyes to get a closer look at something.
 When they hunt, they use extraordinary vision and hearing to draw a bead on their prey—maybe a vole scurrying beneath the snow—and then fly, or even run, over to pounce on it.
 If successful, they’ll down the rodent headfirst in a single gulp.
 On their breeding grounds, male Snowy Owls execute a fascinating mating display.
 First the male rises into the air with exaggerated wingbeats in an undulating flight, holding a lemming in his bill or talons.
 Then he descends to the ground with wings flapping or held in a "V." He drops the prey on the ground, stands erect, then lowers his head and fans his tail as the female approaches.
 To defend his territory from another Snowy Owl, a male lowers his head and sticks it forward, extending his wings and raising the feathers on his neck and back to seem bigger.
 To defend against other species, Snowy Owls have been known to dive-bomb and strike at humans.
 Once it was reported that a Snowy Owl attacked a pair of arctic wolves.
 Back to top

 Snowy Owls nest in remote areas, have huge territories, and in winter their migrations are widespread and unpredictable, so it’s very difficult to estimate their population size.
 Partners in Flight estimates a global breeding population of 200,000 with 24% wintering in the U.S., and 50% spending some part of the year in Canada.
-The species rates a 12 out of 20 on the Continental Concern Score.
-Snowy Owl is a U.S.-Canada Stewardship species, and is listed on the 2014 State of the Birds Report as a Common Bird in Steep Decline.
+The species rates a 13 out of 20 on the Continental Concern Score.
+Snowy Owl is a U.S.-Canada Stewardship species, and is listed on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 Like all raptors, Snowy Owls are protected from trapping and shooting, and this may protect them during winters in populated areas.
 Their remote breeding grounds are largely free from direct human disturbance, although it’s not clear how climate change will affect them.
 The Snowy Owl population probably rises and falls with the population cycles of its prey; for example, on Banks Island in Canada, the Snowy Owl breeding population has ranged from 2,000 to 20,000.Back to top